 Digital Detox for Physical, Mental, and Spiritual Rejuvenation

-When and How to Digital Detox
+When and How to Digitally Detox

 Once you’ve decided on the day, turn off all devices at bedtime the night prior and stash them out of sight if temptation looms.
 You’ll be keeping them turned off until the morning of the day after your digital detox.
 Now comes the hard part, the tough seed that will eventually blossom into a joyous flower of creativity and productivity.
 If you can survive the day without interfacing with a screen, you will be rewarded with an astonishing amount of free time.